kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 Value is `1` while the gate is active for that VPA, `0` otherwise.
 Enables fleet-wide visibility into how many VPAs are currently gated, useful for dashboards and alerting on stuck windows.

-Both the `InitialDelayActive` condition and this gauge report the window state itself — a pure function of `CreationTimestamp` and `initialDelaySeconds` — independent of `updateMode`.
-Under `updateMode: Off` the window changes no behavior, but while it has not elapsed the condition and gauge still report it as active; they describe whether the window is open, not whether actuation is currently being suppressed.
+The condition and gauge report the window state, not effective suppression — so under `updateMode: Off` they still read active until the window elapses.

 ### Feature Enablement and Rollback